Early Years - Nursery and Reception

 Getting dressed independently

-And finally, (and on a more practical note!), it is really useful if you can encourage your child can have a go at dressing themselves at home so that they can do themselves during the day.
-It’s often quite time-consuming for us to have to do up 20 zips on wriggly children bursting to go outside!
+And finally, it is really useful if you can encourage your child to have a go at dressing themselves at home so that they can do themselves during the day.

 Two-way communication is really important to us— we aim to be available as a point of contact with you as much as possible.
 It’s really worth making sure that you keep us up to date with what your child is interested in at home so that we can try to incorporate your child’s interests into our planning.
 If you have any worries or concerns do please let the staff know about them.
 By talking concerns through together we can all benefit and learn more about your child.